stealthman22/100-days-of-code/r3-log.md

 ### DAY 71 (24th March 2020)

 Swell  work today, site looking good even on 296px width.Tested on a mobile device of about 350px width and all looked good, apart from the error occuring in netlify for the home images, I am almost done.
-Also looking into my font choices
+Also looking into my font choices.

+### DAY 72 (25th March 2020)

+Did a lot of cleanups today, made the site even more responsive.
+Also worked on my font and it's looking good now.
+Tried working on bg fallback colours, and realized it doesn't really work without some js (lazy loading).
+Not found a solution yet.